cmhughes/latexindent.pl/documentation/sec-conclusions-know-limitations.rst

-There are other limitations to do with the multicolumn alignment routine (see :numref:`lst:tabular2-mod2`); in particular, when working with codeblocks in which multicolumn commands overlap, the algorithm can fail.
+There are other limitations to do with the multicolumn alignment routine (see :numref:`lst:tabular2-mod2`); in particular, when working with code blocks in which multicolumn commands overlap, the algorithm can fail.

 Another limitation is to do with efficiency, particularly when the